• Efficient condensed program for busy professionals

 Trade law and policy is front and center in today’s business climate, on the news, and in political debates around the globe.
-One of IIEL’s signature Executive Education programs, the GTA both examines the legal foundations and constitutional underpinnings of the WTO and its agreements and offers insight into the most cutting-edge global trade issues of the day with the world’s leading global trade experts.
+One of IIEL’s signature Executive Education programs, the GTA both examines the legal foundations and constitutional underpinnings of the global trading system and offers insight into the most cutting-edge global trade issues of the day with the world’s leading global trade experts.

 The five-day Academy examines the legal obligations and policy underpinnings of the WTO and its agreements, in the context of how the WTO operates and how it relates to national governments.
 The GTA strengthens participants’ critical thinking about the role of the WTO in solving real-world commercial problems, and addresses fundamental policy challenges.

 The first half of the week provides insights into the foundation of trade law and policy (i.e. workshops and lectures on trade in services, dispute settlement, trade in goods, trade remedies, and intellectual property protections).
 The second half of the week focuses on “trade plus” issues (i.e. workshops and lectures on export controls and sanctions, WTO & development, labor and environment, elections and trade, digital trade and the digital economy, and populist backlash to globalization).